camunda-community-hub/zeebe-client-node-js/README.md

 ## Constraining the Variables Fetched by the Worker

-Sometimes you only need a few specific workflow variables to service a job.
-One way you can achieve constraint on the workflow variables received by a worker is by using [input variable mappings](https://docs.zeebe.io/reference/variables.html#inputoutput-variable-mappings) on the task in the model.
+Sometimes you only need a few specific process variables to service a job.
+One way you can achieve constraint on the process variables received by a worker is by using [input variable mappings](https://docs.zeebe.io/reference/variables.html#inputoutput-variable-mappings) on the task in the model.

 You can also use the `fetchVariable` parameter when creating a worker.
 Pass an array of strings, containing the names of the variables to fetch, to the `fetchVariable` parameter when creating a worker.
 Here is an example, in JavaScript: